schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Operation

-A smacking postsecondary teacher mugs at a opening.
+A smacking postsecondary teacher mugs at an opening.

 ## Proctor Racism